ariga/atlas/doc/md/cli/dev.md

 Migration failures can leave the database in a broken state.
 Some databases, like MySQL, do not support transactional migrations due to [implicit COMMIT](https://dev.mysql.com/doc/refman/8.0/en/implicit-commit.html).
 However, this can be avoided using the `--dev-url` option.
-Passing this it to `schema apply` will first create and validate the desired state (the HCL schema file) on temporary named-databases (schemas), and only then continue to `apply` the changes if it passed successfully.
+Passing this to `schema apply` will first create and validate the desired state (the HCL schema file) on temporary named-databases (schemas), and only then continue to `apply` the changes if it passed successfully.